List of Linux Environment Variables and How to Set Them

 /var/spool/mail/root

 If you are not sure of the exact name of the variable, you can use grep to find the likely candidates.
-For instance, you can use this combination to find information about the SSH related variables.
-As you can see below, using grep with the printenv command prints the list of all variables that contain SSH in them.
+For instance, you can use this combination to find information about SSH-related variables.
+Using grep with the printenv command prints the list of all variables containing SSH.

 SSH_CLIENT=x.x.x.x 1592 2xx5